TakeLab/spacy-udpipe/README.md

 Maintained by [Text Analysis and Knowledge Engineering Lab (TakeLab)](http://takelab.fer.hr/).

 ## Notes
-* All available pretrained models are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+* All available pre-trained models are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 * All annotations match with Spacy's, except for token.tag_, which map from [CoNLL](https://universaldependencies.org/format.html) XPOS tag (language-specific part-of-speech tag), defined for each language separately by the corresponding [Universal Dependencies](https://universaldependencies.org/) treebank.